 - Snatching the kettlebell from a swing

-Having the thumb back (going through the legs first) during the down phase makes the insert easier on the up-phase for people new to the movement.
-Yes, there is more work to be done, but with the thumb back, the action of the insert/corkscrew starts to happen early on in the up-phase, and becomes a continues motion which requires less thought.
+Having the thumb back (going through the legs first) during the down phase makes the insert easier on the up phase for people new to the movement.
+Yes, there is more work to be done, but with the thumb back, the action of the insert/corkscrew starts to happen early on in the up-phase and becomes a continuous motion that requires less thought.

 A quarter squat movement on the up phase creates more momentum and makes it easier to get the kettlebell up.
-My definition of the hip hinge is where the knees bend but stay above the ankles, the hips go back but never below the knees, focus is on the posterior chain muscles, torso comes down towards the ground more, creating more resistance on the erecor spinea.
-My definition of a squat is where the knees travel past the ankles and the hips down, hips can come past the knees, focus is on anterior chain muscles, torso stays more upright, creating less resistance on the erector spinea.
-I mention this definition because I’m sure people will say “what is done in GS is not a quarter squat”, that’s fine, please provide a name for what is done and correct my definition above.
+The definition of the hip hinge is the knees bend but stay above the ankles, the hips go back but never below the knees.
+The focus is on the posterior chain muscles, the torso comes down towards the ground more and creates more resistance on the erector spinea.
+The definition of a squat is where the knees travel past the ankles and the hips move down, the focus is on anterior chain muscles, and the torso stays more upright creating less resistance on the erector spinea.
+I mention this definition because I’m sure people will say “What is done in GS is not a quarter squat”, that’s fine, please provide a name for what is done and correct the definition above.

 Leaning Back / Elbow Straight